Elizabeth: The Golden Age

 Ending Explained: Elizabeth: The Golden Age

-The final moments of Elizabeth: The Golden Age reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Elizabeth: The Golden Age reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Elizabeth: The Golden Age Real vs. Reel: Is it Based on a True Story?